Modding:Basics

 Notes

-- If purchased from Steam, the location of the main Starbound directory folder typically looks like this:
+- If purchased from Steam, the location of the main Starbound directory folder typically looks like

 Steam\steamapps\common\Starbound